 If you have been arrested, it is critical that you exercise your right to remain silent.
 Do not answer any questions from law enforcement officers without legal representation, and do not volunteer any information – no matter how helpful you think it seems.
 At this point, anything you say will only be used against you, and you do not want your own statements to be misconstrued as admissions of guilt in open court.

 Arrested in Quincy, MA?
 Regardless of the charges against you, it is strongly in your best interests to seek legal representation.
-Whether you need a Quincy theft attorney, a Quincy juvenile crime lawyer, a Quincy oui attorney or representation for another matter, contact a Quincy criminal defense attorney today to discuss your case directly with an experienced and proven defense lawyer.
+Whether you need a Quincy theft lawyer, a Quincy juvenile crime lawyer, a Quincy OUI attorney or representation for another matter, contact our Quincy criminal defense attorney today to discuss your case directly with an experienced and proven defense lawyer.

 The Types of Criminal Cases We Handle

-When you hire me, a proven Quincy criminal defense attorney for your case, you have my personal promise that I will devote the necessary time and attention to aggressively pursue justice on your behalf.
+When you hire me, a proven Quincy criminal defense lawyer for your case, you have my personal promise that I will devote the necessary time and attention to aggressively pursue justice on your behalf.
 I will keep you informed, I will explain your options, and I will provide you with the tools you need to help protect your rights.